PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 | another | something | add more boxes bellow for more rows |
 | alternates color | auto fills empty boxes -> |

+> [!WARNING] Use tables only when the values within the table are linear, that is, each row of the table should pertain to one item, and all other rows should pertain to items of the same type.

 ## Collapsed Sections:

-When there is a large amount of information that may or may not be immediately pertinent to the documentation, it is wise to include it in a collapsed section of the document, making it clear that the information exists, albeit in a collapsed manner.
+When there is a large amount of information that may or may not be immediately pertinent to the documentation, it may be wise to include it in a collapsed section of the document, making it clear that the information exists, albeit in a collapsed manner.
 This helps avoid a situation where too much information of variable utility is displayed on the screen, while still making the information accessible if needed.

 Markdown for collapsing content: